Yes, Aquaphor can be safely used on a newborn’s face to soothe dry skin, but it’s best to consult a pediatrician first.

 Conclusion – Can I Put Aquaphor On Newborn Face?

-In summary, yes—Aquaphor can be safely applied to a newborn’s face as long as precautions are taken into account.
+In summary, yes—Aquaphor can be safely applied to a newborn’s face as long as precautions are taken.
 Its ability to lock in moisture makes it an excellent choice for combating dryness while providing soothing relief from irritation.
 Always consult with your pediatrician before introducing new products into your baby’s skincare routine, ensuring you make informed choices tailored specifically for your child’s needs.
 By doing so, you’ll provide them with the best care possible while enjoying those precious moments together!